k98kurz/mycelium-network-specification/draft-spec.md

 thresholds set in the network configuration, the address is verified.
 - Ring, unidirectional: @todo
 - Ring, bidirectional: @todo
-- Hub-and-spoke: each host checks the digital signature chain attached to each address assignment.
-If the digital signatures are valid, the address allocation rules are followed, no assignment in the signature chain has expired, and the root digital signature is authorized in the network configuration, the address is verified.
+- Spanning tree: each host checks the digital signature chain attached to each address assignment.
+If the digital signatures are valid, the address allocation rules are followed, no assignment in the signature chain has expired, and the root digital signature is authorized in the network configuration or belongs to a node with the lowest XOR distance from the target bitstring, the address is verified.

 Once an address assignment is verified, the gossip is marked for retransmission, and the address assignment is added to the local copy of the network directory,